canonical/cloud-init/doc/rtd/howto/launch_wsl.rst

     DXCore version: 10.0.25131.1002-220531-1700.rs-onecore-base2-hyp
     Windows version: 10.0.20348.2402

-If running this tutorial within a virtualized environment (`including in the cloud`_), ensure that `nested virtualization`_ is enabled.
+If you follow this guide while using a virtualized environment (`including in the cloud`_), ensure that `nested virtualization`_ is enabled.

 Install WSL
 ===========